Western Roman Empire: Attempted restorations of a Western court

 The earliest attempt at crowning a new Western emperor after the abolition of the title occurred already during the Gothic Wars under Justinian.
 Belisarius, an accomplished general who had already successfully campaigned to restore Roman control over North Africa and large parts of Italy, including Rome itself, was offered the position of Western Roman emperor by the Ostrogoths during his siege of Ravenna (the Ostrogothic, and previously Western Roman, capital) in 540.
 The Ostrogoths, desperate to avoid losing their control of Italy, offered the title and their fealty to Belisarius as Western Augustus.
 Justinian had expected to rule over a restored Roman Empire alone, with the Codex Justinianeus explicitly designating the new Praetorian Prefect of Africa as the subject of Justinian in Constantinople.
 Belisarius, loyal to Justinian, feigned acceptance of the title to enter the city, whereupon he immediately relinquished it.
 Despite Belisarius relinquishing the title, the offer had made Justinian suspicious and Belisarius was ordered to return east.

 At the end of Emperor Tiberius II's reign in 582, the Eastern Roman Empire retained control over relatively large parts of the regions reconquered under Justinian.
 Tiberius chose two Caesares, the general Maurice and the governor Germanus, and married his two daughters to them.
 Germanus had clear connections to the western provinces, and Maurice to the eastern provinces.
 It is possible that Tiberius was planning to divide the empire into western and eastern administrative units once more.
 If so, the plan was never realized.
 At the death of Tiberius, Maurice inherited the entire empire as Germanus had refused the throne.
 Maurice established a new type of administrative unit, the Exarchate, and organized the remaining western territories under his control into the Exarchate of Ravenna and the Exarchate of Africa.
+The Exarchate of Africa would fall in 698 and the Exarchate of Ravenna in 751, ending any last remains of a "continuation" of the Western imperial court as it would be the last Latin speaking territory.